chaos66ren/celluloid_0.11_tutorial/README.3.select_and_search.txt

 The objective function is described below.
-The advantage of using a peak-based analysis as opposed to the set of segments is that the contour plot smooths out a lot of noise and the analysis is not necessarily driven by large segments: small, informative segments can contribute as much than large ones if they are captured in a peak.
+The advantage of using a peak-based analysis as opposed to the set of segments is that the contour plot smooths out a lot of noise.
+Also, the analysis is not driven by large segments: small, informative ones can contribute as much than large ones if they are captured in a peak.

 A graphic window with a tumour profile must be displayed on screen:

 cntr<-showTumourProfile(copyAr, maxPoints=50000 , flatten=.25 , nlev=20,
-       seed=12345  , xlim=c(0,2) , nx=200, ny=50 )
+        xlim=c(0,2) , nx=200, ny=50 )
 axis(1)

 The following function is used to select "peaks" that will enter the analysis.